-The film is being produced and directed by Kier-La Janisse for Severin Films, with David Gregory and Carl Daft as Executive Producers.
-The film includes an original score by Jim Williams (A Field in England) and special animated sequences featuring collage art by filmmaker Guy Maddin (My Winnipeg).
+The film is written and directed by Kier-La Janisse, and co-produced by Janisse, David Gregory and Winnie Cheung for Severin Films, with David Gregory and Carl Daft as Executive Producers.
+The film includes an original score by Jim Williams (A Field in England), animation by Ashley Thorpe, and special collage art sequences by filmmaker Guy Maddin (My Winnipeg).